pcting/pcting.github.io/_posts/2014-03-11-hadoop-2-docker-image.markdown

-Shoutout to [Michael Noll](http://www.rohitmenon.com/index.php/how-to-install-hadoop-on-ubuntulinux-mint/) and [Rohit Menon](http://www.rohitmenon.com/index.php/how-to-install-hadoop-on-ubuntulinux-mint/) for providing great references to get me started.
+Shoutout to [Michael Noll](http://www.rohitmenon.com/index.php/how-to-install-hadoop-on-ubuntulinux-mint/) and [Rohit Menon](http://www.rohitmenon.com/index.php/how-to-install-hadoop-on-ubuntulinux-mint/) for providing great references material to get me started.
 When I have more time, maybe I'll even build one out for Corgi!